 - 2007 – The west wing celebrates its grand opening with more than 1,000 people in attendance.
-Linda Armstrong Kelly, mother of 7-time tour de France winner Lance Armstrong, delivers a moving speech about the importance of cancer research and treatment.
+Linda Armstrong Kelly, the mother of 7-time tour de France winner Lance Armstrong, delivers a moving speech about the importance of cancer research and treatment.

-- 2008 – Along with an official name change to Hunt Regional Healthcare and Hunt Regional Medical Center (Greenville location), affiliate of Baylor Healthcare System, the health system now includes a transitional care unit, a cardiac rehabilitation center, a wound care center, a health and fitness center, a sleep disorder clinic, a home health agency, a county-wide ambulance service, and an outpatient behavioral health program for older adults.
+- 2008 – Along with an official name change to Hunt Regional Healthcare and Hunt Regional Medical Center (Greenville location), an affiliate of Baylor Healthcare System, the health system now includes a transitional care unit, a cardiac rehabilitation center, a wound care center, a health and fitness center, a sleep disorder clinic, a home health agency, a county-wide ambulance service, and an outpatient behavioral health program for older adults.

 - 2013 – The Tubby Adkisson Mobile Mammography Coach begins providing mammograms on the go for Hunt County and surrounding areas

 - 2013 - Hunt Regional Healthcare and the Greenville Chamber of Commerce celebrate the ribbon cutting of Hunt Regional Healthcare Outpatient Infusion Center

 - 2014 – Groundbreaking ceremonies are held for Hunt Regional Emergency Medical Center at Commerce and Hunt Regional Emergency Medical Center at Quinlan as Hunt Regional expands emergency care throughout all parts of Hunt county